VladRodionov/hbase-row-cache/README.md

 * Bulk loading does not invalidate cache
 * Region reassignment handling.
 Scenario: Region R1 is reassined to a server B and then back to its original server A.
   In this scenario row cache in server A may containg stale data for the region R1.

+## Things TODO

+* Sparse rows support (cache only required data - not a whole row).
+* Update (not delete) cached row on mutation operation.
+* Better eviction policy, which takes into account size of a row.
+* Smart limit of cached row size (prevent unrestricted rows growth).

 ## Dependencies